BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/modification_configuration_reference.md

 A dataset block that has `images.by_type`, `specimen_groups`, or typed `additional_files` images requires the top-level `specimen_tracks` block to be present (validation enforces this).
-A dataset block that only carries IAP/protocol titles in `specimen_tracks` without those features does not.
+A dataset block that only carries IAP/protocol titles in `specimen_tracks` without those features may pass validation, but those titles are only applied when the top-level `specimen_tracks` step runs.
+For simple dataset-level associations, use `associations` instead.

 A dataset block with no `specimen_tracks` block at all simply participates in image assignment but contributes no track metadata — its images are